 Submission of Application Requirements

 Applications, with all supporting documentation, should be submitted electronically using the online form at least 45 days before the program date(s) via the Chapter’s website.
 The Review process will not start until all documents have been received and the appropriate processing fee has been paid.
 Late fees will apply if the application is received any later than 45 days (see Chart of Fees).
+Applications received less than 5 business days before the starting date of training will NOT be accepted or reviewed.

 What needs to be submitted: